TL;DR

 While IP covers your monthly outgoings, Critical Illness Cover is designed to deal with the large, one-off costs that a serious diagnosis can bring.

-- What it does: It pays out a tax-free lump sum on the diagnosis of a specific, serious medical condition defined in the policy.
+- What it does: It may pay out a potentially tax-efficient lump sum on the diagnosis of a specific, serious medical condition defined in the policy.

 - Why it's vital: The lump sum is yours to use as you see fit.
 You could use it to: